-9. Any person who knowingly expends or supplies any money in giving furtherance or support of a strike which is illegal under this Act, shall, on conviction, be punished with imprisonment for a term which may extend to strike. one year, or with fine which may extend to two thousand rupees, or with both.
+9. Any person who knowingly expends or supplies any money in furtherance Penalty for or support of a strike which is illegal under this Act, shall, on conviction, be giving punished with imprisonment for a term which may extend to one year, or with to illegal fine which may extend to three thousand rupees, or with both.

-10. Any action taken under section 7, 8 or 9 shall not affect, and shall section 7,8 or be in addition to, any action of a disciplinary nature or any consequence which may ensue, and to which any person may be liable by the terms and conditions action. of his service or employment.
+10. Any action taken under section 7, 8 or 9 shall not affect, and shall be in Action addition to, any action of a disciplinary nature or any consequence which may ensue, and to which any person may be liable by the terms and conditions of his or 9 in service or employment.